swcarpentry/DEPRECATED-boot-camps/version-control/git/git.md

 `git diff --stat` gives us a summary of the filename and number of insertions/deletions

+`git diff -- filename` will roll back changes that are staged for the specified file, to how it looked in the most recent commit

 Look at the differences.
 What do the messages tell you?

 Stage and commit your new changes.

 Look at the new changes in your log.
-Where are the most recent changes? (top) The oldest? (bottom)
+Where are the most recent changes?
+The oldest?

 -------------------------------------